 If the weather outside is frightful, we recommend dashing through the snow with a one-horse open sleigh.
 But that’s expensive and horses are high maintenance.
-If just a sleigh or sled sounds good to you, we’ve picked our top three sleds that are must-haves for a winter wonderland.
-According to the Farmer’s Almanac, you can burn up to 450 calories per hour sledding.
-So yeah, you should get extra whipped cream on top of your hot chocolate after a day on the hill.
+If just a sleigh or sled sounds good to you, we’ve picked our top three sleds that are must-haves for a the colder months.

-Sledding is a quintessential winter pastime and is fun for little ones and adults.
-Whether you’re spending the day in the snow with your kids or want to feel like a kid yourself, a sled is a magic instrument that can make long, dreary winter months bearable.
+Sledding is a quintessential pastime and is fun for little ones and adults.
+Whether you’re spending the day in the snow with your kids or want to feel like a kid yourself, a sled is a magic instrument that can make long, dreary cold months bearable.

-If you’re more into outdoor sports like ice fishing or hunting or you like to cozy up with a campfire during the winter months, we’ve also included a sled that is designed to carry heavy items like firewood and fishing fear.
+If you’re more into outdoor sports like ice fishing or hunting or you like to cozy up with a campfire during when the weather is frigid, we’ve also included a sled that is designed to carry heavy items like firewood and fishing fear.

 Skip the expensive snowmobile and don’t worry about deciding between the bunny hill or the black diamond by spending a snowy day sledding.
 These sleds will keep you safe while having fun, because if we learned anything from National Lampoons Christmas Vacation, it’s that sledding can be an extreme sport.

 Pull lumber for campfires, carry equipment for ice fishing or traps for hunting, or slide down a snowy hill with the Shappell Jet Ice Fishing Sled.
 The durable sled is designed to hold heavy loads, made with rugged polyethylene construction and measures 54” x 24”.

 Pros: The Shappell is designed to be used on snow and ice, but it’s also durable enough to be used on grass, dirt and asphalt.